A young woman with pink hair and turquoise headphones writes in a notebook while looking at a laptop.

 Federal Student Loans

 Federal student loans are available to undergraduate and graduate students, as well as parents of dependent undergrads.
 They’re funded by the U.S. government, and most federal loans don’t require a credit check.
-In addition to offering fixed rates, they provide access to income-driven repayment plans and loan forgiveness programs.
+In addition to offering fixed rates, they provide access to income-driven repayment and loan forgiveness programs.

 Private Student Loans